tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authentication-for-the-Azure-Storage-Services.md

 ---
 # Authentication for the Azure Storage Services

-Every request made against the Blob, File, Queue, or Table service must be authenticated, unless the request is for a blob or container resource that has been made available for public or signed access.
+Every request made against a secured resource in the Blob, File, Queue, or Table service must be authenticated.
+Authentication ensures that resources in your storage account are accessible only when you want them to be, and only to those users or applications to whom you grant access.

-Options for authentication include:
+Options for authenticating requests to Azure Storage include:

-- Azure Active Directory
-- Shared Key/Shared Key Lite
-- Shared Access Signatures
+- **Azure Active Directory (Azure AD)(Preview):** [Azure AD](https://docs.microsoft.com/azure/active-directory/active-directory-whatis.md) is Microsoft's cloud-based identity and access management service.
+Azure AD integration is currently available in preview for the Blob and Queue services.
+With Azure AD, you can assign fine-grained access to users, groups, or applications via role-based access control (RBAC).
+For information about Azure AD integration with Azure Storage, see [Authenticate with Azure Active Directory](Authenticate-with-Azure-Active-Directory.md).
+- **Shared Key:** Shared Key authentication relies on your account access keys and other parameters to produce an encrypted signature string that is passed on the request in the Authorization header.
+For more information about Shared Key authentication, see [Authenticate with Shared Key](Authenticate-with-Shared-Key.md).
+- **Shared access signatures:** Shared access signatures (SAS) delegate access to a particular resource in your account with specified permissions and over a specified time interval.
+For more information about SAS, see [Delegating Access with a Shared Access Signature](Delegating-Access-with-a-Shared-Access-Signature.md).
+- **Anonymous access to containers and blobs:** You can optionally make blob resources public at the container or blob level.
+A public container or blob is accessible to any user for anonymous read access.
+Read requests to public containers and blobs do not require authentication.
+For more information, see [Enable public read access for containers and blobs in Azure Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-manage-access-to-resources).

 ## See Also
  [Blob Service REST API](Blob-Service-REST-API.md)